 The next consideration is the quality vs. quantity of testers, especially those writing the testing scripts.
 Experience is what brings them wisdom for identifying common pitfalls with software developments, and they know just the script to write for it.
-They will use your user requirements as their compass, so you see even several layers down how essential those business requirements are to the team.
+They will use your user requirements as their compass, which adds to how essential those business requirements are to the team.

 3. Understand your risks

 Somewhere along the line, though, be it at the beginning of development or the activities leading to the revolution of needing development, someone considered risks.
-There should be an FMEA or some risk analysis out there somewhere in this case.
-When you are in a time crunch though and facing a list of defects, it’s time to consult your FMEA.
+There should be an FMEA or some risk analysis out there.
+However, when you are in a time crunch and facing a list of defects, it’s time to consult your FMEA.

-Pro Tip: You may need to make adjustments specific to your defects to map out any problems to anticipate downline from the defect.
+Pro Tip: You may need to make adjustments specific to your defects to map out any problems anticipated downline from the defect.

 A requirements traceability matrix (which is still very applicable with Agile user stories) can shed light on dependencies of functionality and criteria to help gauge what can stay and what should be corrected right away.
 Assessing your technical debt is your last and most effective line of defense from the dreaded emergency change.

 Circle back to tip #2 – Lighthouse lights the way

 Lighthouse Technologies brings modern solutions to your testing needs, from testing automation to the top software testing professionals in the industry.
 How do we know?
 We ran them through The Gauntlet -our own trial by fire for all who work on our teams.

 Contact us and let’s talk about your upcoming projects because we want to ensure they end on time and on budget!